palsp/escape-plan/README.md

  - Multiplayer game
  - using express framework with socket.io for backend part(Server)
- - using React framework for frontend part(Client)
+ - using React framework for frontend part (escapeplan-frontend folder)

  ## Feature